Hire Space

 Have you seen any examples of events being truly inclusive?

 Meg shared the relief of attending a virtual event hosted by TEDx London Women in 2021 where there was captioning without guests having to ask for it (a rarity in the early days of virtual events).
-Their speaker lineup also included every skin colour, every background, every disability, you could think of to make sure that their speaker lineup reflects the world around them.
+Their speaker lineup also included every skin colour, every background, and every disability, you could think of to make sure that their speaker lineup reflects the world around them.
 When they took the event in person this year, they communicated that they would have seating for accompanists, which is often overlooked.

 Making events truly inclusive is a challenge at the moment because budgets can be quite restrictive.
 However, we need to move away from the budget excuse: experience isn’t about big production, bright lights, lots of noise, or big numbers anymore.
 If you have the budget for those things, you have the budget to make the human experience better and more inclusive.